apache/incubator-teaclave-sgx-sdk/samplecode/sqlite3/README.md

 In addition, this port may also act as a guide on how to port C applications to Rust SGX SDK on Linux :D

+Additionally, since @mssun wants to have high security standard in SampleCode (which is good!).
+I disables saving database to filesystem (and use in-memory database only) and clean up the ocalls which proxy system calls (inspired by https://github.com/wangsu502/SGX-SQLite3.
+I reuse the code for SQLite version 3.30.1.
+Special thanks to @wangsu502 for open sourcing his/her work.
+Looking forward to his future work of secure sealing of sqlite database!).

 ## Docker